awsdocs/amazon-rds-user-guide/doc_source/USER_PostgreSQL.S3Import.md

 Before you load data from an Amazon S3 file, give your RDS for PostgreSQL DB instance permission to access the Amazon S3 bucket the file is in\.
 This way, you don't have to manage additional credential information or provide it in the [aws\_s3\.table\_import\_from\_s3](#aws_s3.table_import_from_s3) function call\.

 To do this, create an IAM policy that provides access to the Amazon S3 bucket\.
 Create an IAM role and attach the policy to the role\.
 Then assign the IAM role to your DB instance\.

+**Note**
+You can't associate an IAM role with an Aurora Serverless v1 DB cluster, so the following steps don't apply\.

 **To give an RDS for PostgreSQL DB instance access to Amazon S3 through an IAM role**